Braces costs vary depending on type of braces and degree of complexity.

 Your level of cover will determine whether orthodontic treatment is covered by your health insurance/dental insurance.
-In most cases, patients with Extra’s Cover at a higher tier will receive a health fund rebate (Percentage of rebate varies dependant on health fund and tier).
+In most cases, patients with Extra’s Cover on a higher tier will receive a health fund rebate (Percentage of rebate varies dependant on health fund and tier).

 If you are considering orthodontic treatment for yourself or your child with Health Insurance coverage, something to keep in mind is waiting periods.
 Most health insurers require patients to complete a 12 month waiting period for orthodontic treatment and major dental treatment.

 Are Braces Covered by Medicare?

 In some exceptional cases, Medicare can cover the cost of braces.
 You will need to show sufficient evidence however, of how it is impacting your overall health.